-Furthermore, the land is divided on to parcels which are identified with cartesian coordinates.
+Furthermore, the land is divided into parcels which are identified with cartesian coordinates.
 Those parcels are permanent ownership of the user who bought that piece of land.

-There is the same case as in CryptoKitties, the owner is recorded in the token and he stays the owner until he transfers of re-sells his land.
+There is the same case as in CryptoKitties, the owner is recorded in the token and he stays the owner until he transfers or re-sells his land.

 Crypto Item Standard (ERC-1155)

 One step further in the non-fungible token space is the ERC-1155 Standard that was proposed by the Enjin team.
 Also called the “Crypto Item Standard” suggests a more improved version of ERC-721 which will actually be suitable for platforms where there are tens of thousands of digital items and goods.